JeremyRiyadi/JeremyRiyadi/README.md

 ---

-🧠 Fun fact: I love solving logic puzzles, mathematics and automating tasks!
+🧠 Fun fact: I love solving logic puzzles, mathematics, working with other people and automating tasks!